NIME-conference/cookbook/Chairs/general_chair.md

 # General Chair

+The General Chair, or the two General Co-Chairs, are responsible for selecting and inviting all the other conference chairs, and for the successful planning and delivery of the conference.
+The General Chair/s become, by virtue of their role, members of NIME's Steering Committee.

 ## Before the conference

 ### Selecting Chairs

 Finding chairs for the various specific roles is one of the most important things to do early on for the general chair(s).
-We have seen that it may help to have to chairs for each position, possibly with one local and one international member working together.
+We have seen that it may help to have two chairs for each position, possibly with one local and one international member working together.

 This helps avoid biases in the selection review and selection processes, and when having to take important (and difficult) decisions that need discussion.
-Particularly for the roles of paper and music chairs it can help to be two people for each role to share the workload.
-This, of course, is based on a good communication between the chairs.
+Particularly for the roles of paper and music chairs it can help to have two people for each role to share the workload.
+This, of course, is based on good communication between the chairs.

 We suggest to set up mailing lists for each chair, with also the general chair(s) being copied into the discussions so as to ensure that progress is happening.